Juan Santos Rebellion: Guerrilla war

-Viceroy Manso de Velasco appointed Joseph de Llamas, Marquis of Menahermosa, head of a third expedition.
+Manco de Velasco appointed Joseph de Llamas, Marquis of Menahermosa, head of a third expedition.
 Nevertheless Juan Santos took the initiative by taking Sonomoro in 1751 and Andamarca on August 4, 1752.
 The latter already meant a serious threat, because Andamarca was on the mountain range and near Tarma, Jauja and Ocopa.
 The rebellion could spread to the mountains, with its large indigenous population, whose uprising would have given a formidable and decisive turn to it.

 The Marquis of Menahermosa tried to catch up with Juan Santos but he managed to get away.
 This made the viceroy furious, as the vital battle did not result well and the rebels continued to control a large area in the jungle.
 Rumors spread that Juan Santos would attack Paucartambo, and that Tarma, would fall with Jauja, destroyed.
 But none of this happened.
 Mysteriously, the mestizo leader did not carry out his daring attacks and the people of the region once again enjoyed peace.